driemworks/mercury-blockchain/README.md

 With no specific direction in mind, intentions for Mercury is to expand to a decentralized state management platform (i.e. something along the lines of holochain).
 That being said, the current implementation is *not* optimized to be a p2p messaging app (in terms of UX), even though it is.

+## TODOS
+- [] research/implement more efficient consensus algorithm (leaning towards BFT)
+- [] research using a sidechain to interface with eth mainnet
+- [] redesign so as to achieve a holochain-like system

 ## Getting Started
 Mercury uses [go-libp2p](https://github.com/libp2p/go-libp2p) to enable p2p communication and exposes rpc endpoints to allow communication with the the node.
 Security was *not* considered whatsoever in the current implementation.